datacarpentry/image-processing/_episodes/09-contours.md

 ~~~
 {: .python}

-Remember that the first dimension in a NumPy array holding an OpenCV image
+Remember that the first dimension in a NumPy array holding an skimage image
 represents the y axis, the second dimension represents the x axis, and the
 third dimension represents the color channel, in BGR order.
 We get a nine pixel
 kernel around the centroid by starting each slice at `cy - 4` or `cx - 4`, and